JSneeky/hashCrack/readme.txt

 The number of passwords the program has to hash can be calculated by:
 52^l * 10^n        (where l is the number of %l's and n is the number of %n's within a single rule)

-The number of total checks the program has to make can be calcualted by:
+The number of total checks the program has to make can be calculated by:
 52^l * 10^n * h    (where l is the number of %l's, n is the number of %n's within a single rule and h is the number of hashes in hashes.txt)

 Both of these are exponential and so will grow rapidly, meaning that any rule larger than either 5 letters or numbers, or some combination of